 Tell Bosnian Prime Minister Denis Zvizdić to stop the brutal retaliation of Tuzla Kvarc!

-Whistleblowers Patricia Pobrić and Milisav Dragojević, activist Ana Novaković and Coalition Co-coordinator Kristina Stevančević talk about the challenges and costs of whistleblowing on the TV network Vijesti.
+Whistleblowers Patricia Pobrić and Milisav Dragojević, activist Ana Novaković and Coalition Co-coordinator Kristina Stevančević talk about the challenges and costs of whistleblowing on the national TV network Vijesti.

 - Read more